 Set them in a separate campaign with a higher bid, budget, and campaign setting priority.

 This way, you can push products that are on sale without increasing your bids for everything, especially if you are running Smart Bidding.

 And then follow our recommendations for bid and budget management below.

 This article is a rewrite of a 5000-word article for Wordstream.com that I wrote back in 2017.
 There are a lot of similarities between the two, but the biggest difference is in bidding.

 Back in 2017, I wrote that you shouldn’t run Smart Bidding for Black Friday.

-Even though I still see validity in that argument, it’s not realistic to give that advice today.
-So many advertisers and PPC “experts” have given the reigns to Google that if I told them to run the bids manually, they couldn’t.
+That’s just not realistic to give that advice today.
+So many advertisers and PPC “experts” have given the reins to Google that if I told them to run the bids manually, they couldn’t.

 Smart Bidding Tips for Black Friday